Urigiru/weatherApp/README.md

 **NOTE: You will need an api key for the API.
 You can get it at: https://home.openweathermap.org/users/sign_up**

-## to build the composer containers and start the documentation server:
+## To build the composer containers and start the documentation server:

 ```docker-compose --project-name weatherapp up -d```